 Generating Go code from OpenAPI schemas

-Turn OpenAPI schemas into clean, dependency-free Go models.The golang generator turns OpenAPI schemas into Go model types.
-You hand it libopenapi schema
+Turn OpenAPI schemas into clean, dependency-free Go models.The go generator turns OpenAPI schemas into Go model types.
+Hand it libopenapi schema

 models and it returns gofmt’d Go source, along with a set of diagnostics that describe any schema